The Ryder Magazine & Film Series

 “Devoted to the kind of fare that may be found at the Academy Awards but not at the local multiplex.

 It gives young audiences more to digest than popcorn.”

 The NY International Children’s Film Festival is a wonderful collection of short films from around the world for the young and the young-at-heart.
-It is coming to the Buskirk-Chumley Theater on Sunday, October 21st.

 The Children’s Film Festival is presented in part by Ferguson Law, Goods for Cooks, and Richard Malone, M.D.

 We will also be screening Honeyland at 5pm and Los Reyes (The Kings) at 7:15.
 Spend the day with us at the BCT (a Day Pass is only $12 in advance)

 If you’ve ever been the youngest of the group, you’ll sympathize with the little tadpole who always falls a tad behind in the charming KUAP.
 Catching up on penmanship is the name of the game if you want to graduate from pencils in the winning doc Pen Licence.
 Then little ones are in charge and grown-ups get to play when the hilarious Flipped reworks the script.

 These shorts and so much more await you!

 South Africa, Animation

 Jeremy Collins, Kelly Dillon, 2018, 5 min